Like so many LGBT people of faith, my relationship with religion hasn’t always been an easy one.

 It wasn’t until I started to understand my sexuality that I began to feel that network was fractured.
 I was supported at home but, like too many others, couldn’t say the same about church and school.

 In 2012, I decided to write to the then head of the Catholic Church in Scotland, Cardinal Keith O’Brien, challenging him on the shamefully anti-LGBT comments he had been making in the media.
-I asked him directly if I was welcome in church as a Catholic and a gay man.
+I asked him directly if I was welcome in a church as a Catholic and a gay man.

 In his response, Cardinal O’Brien said that I was welcome but went on to discuss “very vocal people who are homosexual” and the discrimination that he and the Church faced for upholding Christian values.